 Dust some flour on your work surface then tip out the dough.
 If you plan on adding raisins, now’s the time to sprinkle them onto the stretched out dough.
 Knead for about 10 minutes.
 The dough needs to be very soft, almost sticky.
 So be careful with adding the flour, just add enough to be able to work with the dough during kneading and if it gets too tacky to handle, dust the surface again with some flour or very lightly oil your hands and keep kneading.

 When done kneading, apply a light coat of oil to the ball of dough and put it back into the bowl.
 Cover and place it in a warm area to rise.
 It should take between an hour or hour and a half for the dough to double in size.

 Once risen, punch the dough down and give it a quick knead to get rid of any big pockets of air, then divide the dough into 2 balls.
 Flatten the naans on a greased or lined tray to a width of about 7 to 8 inches each.
 Alternatively you can shape into 12 smaller balls and place them close to each other to form scones.
 Cover with a light cloth or cling film and let the naans/scones rise a second time for about half an hour.

-Preheat the oven at 180 C. Brush the naans/scones gently with milk and then bake for about 15 minutes or until golden brown.
+Preheat the oven at 180 C. Brush the naans/scones gently with milk (or egg wash) and then bake for about 15 minutes or until golden brown.
 If they have not taken colour during the baking time, place the baking tray closer to the top element/grill of your oven and keep an eye on them as they bake.